Last updated January 2026

 Ideal for a demure, delicious meal that’s the best lunch deal in Mayfair…

-Noble Rot Mayfair has only been open for a few months, but it’s already settled into a rhythm in the agreeably lowkey Shepherd’s Market.
+Noble Rot Mayfair has only been open for the best part of a year, but it’s already settled into a rhythm in the agreeably lowkey Shepherd’s Market.
 That should come as no surprise if you’ve been to the first two iterations of this impeccable restaurant; this is clearly a restaurant group (can we call them a group yet?) who have mastered a kind of discreet, demure hospitality and straightforward but intense cooking style.
 It’s an aesthetic that’s just so welcome in this gaudy side of town.

 The Mayfair branch is spearheaded by head chef Adam Wood along with the usual overseeing from executive chef Stephen Harris of the Sportsman, with the two promising a seasonally reflective menu with an indulgent focus, retaining the trademark warmth and fine cooking of its predecessors in Soho and Bloomsbury.